 Some people may find the experience of staying at Vivanta isolated as there is nothing else to do on Rebak island except for the activities in the resort.
 Or some wish that the resort would extend the time for the last shuttle boat to return to Vivanta at a much later hour in the night, so that they can enjoy having dinner in Langkawi rather than dine at Senari Restaurant every night in the resort.

 However, I thoroughly enjoyed my stay at the resort, a well-deserved break away from the hustle and bustle of city life, and it was an opportunity to rejuvenate myself (I had achieved reading over 300 pages that weekend!)
 Staying at other resorts on Langkawi would have been just as stressful (and noisy) as staying in KL during the Eid holidays because Malaysians would have thronged to Langkawi too.
-And the other private luxury resorts are too expensive for my budget.
 Hence, Vivanta by Taj was my perfect match.